MIPT provides a special support system for international students with various tracks:

 To make its education more relevant, the school collaborates with leading industry corporations, such as Intel, Honeywell, Almaz-Antey, Acronis, Parallels, and Netcracker, and is planning to cooperate with Kaspersky Lab.
 By carefully studying the feedback from companies and integrating industry needs into the curriculum, we prepare experts increasingly in demand on the market.

-The Phystech School of Fundamental and Applied Physics is preparing graduates with a strong background in fundamental physics and a fresh scientific vision to find nontrivial solutions for the major problems facing humanity.
+Landau Phystech School of Physics and Research is preparing graduates with a strong background in fundamental physics and a fresh scientific vision to find nontrivial solutions for the major problems facing humanity.
 The specific feature of the school’s concept is educating its students in virtually all the areas of modern physics closely related to the invention of new technologies and innovations and making production process more efficient and at low cost.

 The School was formed on the basis of the former departments of General and Applied Physics and of Problems in Physics and Energetics.
 It provides rigorous training in mathematics and physics, as well as research opportunities in the most challenging areas of modern science.
 Students choose their future areas of research from a variety of specializations: particle physics and cosmology, quantum field theory and mathematical physics, condensed matter physics, high-energy physics, low-temperature physics and technology, nuclear physics, optics, astrophysics, bionanophysics, plasmonics, and the fundamental problems in the physics of quantum technologies, among others.